goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - When you console.log your change, we will find out that there are some other properties are inside of the object beside of title and description(ID and userId).
 - When we eventually call `onSubmit` callback in side of `StreamEdit`, we are getting some object that contains *what are supposed to be updates to our stream object*.
 In order words `formValues` is only supposed to contain properties that are supposed to change on our form.
 - And telling API that here are some change properties which are title and description that you should use to update some given `stream`.
-- The issue with this is that when we pass the ID or userID, it kind of makes it seem as though we have changed the ID or the userId.
+- The issue with this is that when we pass the ID or userID, it kind of makes it seems as though we have changed the ID or userId.
 - Therefore we want to trim down the properties inside of the object.
 - We put entire object of `stream` inside of `initialValues` and that causes the issue.
 - We are going to use `lodash` to solve it.